-The Committee has repeatedly considered IGM as a harmful practice, and the CRC/CEDAW Joint General Comment No. 18/31 on harmful practices as applicable.
-109
+The Committee has repeatedly considered IGM as a harmful practice, and the CRC/CEDAW Joint General Comment No. 18/31 on harmful practices as applicable in Concluding Observations to Switzerland, Chile, Ireland, and France.
+136 loads/tx commerce/GIHR Suggested topics to be taken into account for the preparation of a list of issues by the CRC on the implementation of the Convention on the Rights of the Child in Germany.pdf

-Harmful practices (and inhuman treatment) have been identified by intersex advocates as the
+Harmful practices (and inhuman treatment) have been identified by intersex advocates as the most effective, well established and applicable human rights frameworks to elimi-